webtranslateit/webtranslateit/README.md

     rake trans:send[fr_FR]

 Updates the latest translations for all your files in a specific locale defined in Web Translate It’s interface.

+    rake trans:config

+Copy a `translation.yml` file to `config/translation.yml` if the file doesn’t exist.

     rake trans:version